mrsarm/django-mrdev-site/README.rst

 Notes
 -----

-* When a template page change their layout, and a placeholder is not displayed any more, but a instance page have content in that holder, you can change the "slot" in the ``cms_placeholder`` table (is not editable from Django Admin console).
+* When a template page changes their layout, and a placeholder is not displayed any more, but an instance page has content in that holder, you can change the "slot" in the ``cms_placeholder`` table (it's not editable from Django Admin console).

 Authors